kyverno/website/content/en/docs/Writing policies/verify-images/sigstore/_index.md

           url: https://rekor.sigstore.dev
 ```

 Kyverno versions >= 1.11 also does SCT verification, a proof of inclusion in a certificate transparency log by default for verifying Fulcio certificates.
-To disable this, use `ignoreSCT: true`
+To disable this, use `ignoreSCT: true`:

 ```yaml
 verifyImages: